Reserved Instance Planner Report

 Include Detailed Data: Select Yes if you want the report to include tables that show the detailed calculations used for each combination of operating system, instance type and region.

 Required Savings %: By default, Commander must determine that a Reserved Instance purchase will save you at least 20% over the on-demand cost in order to recommend a purchase.
-Enter a different percentage if desired.

 Sort Purchases By: By default, the recommended purchases are sorted by Projected Savings.
 You can also choose to sort by Purchase Cost or Savings Percentage.